 Don't Record Fake Testimonials

 It is not worth the effort to record fake testimonials.
 Not only a fake testimonial is painful to watch, but it also is a major embarrassment.
 Testimonials are supposed to authenticate your brand, faking it might have serious consequences on your brand image.
 The Federal Trade Commission rules state that testimonials should be 100% authentic.
 When a prospect watches a testimonial, they expect to connect with the brand.
 They don't need fake propaganda.
 So contact real customers instead of wasting money hiring actors.

 Address Customer Doubts

 Video testimonials are generally placed before the action phase of the funnel.
-Here, the customer is making comparisons, and looking for first hand reviews.
+Here, the customer is making comparisons, and looking for first-hand reviews.
 This is because the customer is almost convinced but has a few reservations.
 Use the testimonial video to clear such doubts.
-Ask the interviewee customer what are the doubts they had, and to address them subsequently in the video.
+Ask the interviewee customer what are the doubts they had, and address them subsequently in the video.

 Where to Use Video Testimonials

 Video testimonials are highly effective and can be used in various places throughout the funnel.
 However, they work best at the bottom of the funnel.
 This is because that is the only place a prospect would care about reviews.
 Once they are convinced enough and are about to make a purchase, Video Testimonials are a great nudge.